One of the most misunderstood and misapplied requirements with respect to UDI is related to the Direct Marking (DM) requirement.

 Direct Marketing Unique Device Identifier Regulations

-The first issue that must be understood is the DM requirement is an additional requirement to the need to have a UDI on the device’s label and package.
+The first issue that must be understood is the DM requirement is in addition to having a UDI on the device’s label and package.

 801.45(a) A device that must bear a unique device identifier (UDI) on its label must also bear a permanent marking providing the UDI on the device itself if the device is intended to be used more than once and intended to be reprocessed before each use.

 In November 2017, the US FDA published additional guidance that explained, for US UDI implementation, what “used more than once” and “reprocessed before each use” mean.
 Importantly, the guidance excluded single patient use devices from “used more than once” – and excluded those devices that are only cleaned between patient uses from “reprocessed before each use.”
 However, we have seen situations where the reprocessing guidelines distributed by the manufacturer have not been reviewed in many years – and are not current with respect to the FDA’s current thinking on device reprocessing.
 We encourage manufacturers to (re-)assess the reprocessing guidelines before deciding whether cleaning alone is sufficient reprocessing.
 The US FDA has several guidance documents on this topic.